AIA A101 Explained for ARE 5.0

 Dispute resolution

 References A201 for the initial dispute process.
-Disputes go first to the architect for an initial decision, then to mediation, and finally to arbitration or litigation depending on what the parties have agreed to.
+Disputes are first referred to the Initial Decision Maker — typically the architect unless another party is designated in the agreement — then to mediation, and finally to binding dispute resolution (arbitration or litigation) as selected in the agreement.

 Article 8